 - Prepare the lamb fillet by removing any sinew and cutting into 3 – 4cm (1 – 1.5 inch) chunks.
 Add the lamb to the paste and stir to coat thoroughly.
 Leave for a minimum of 30 minutes, but ideally 2 hours (or overnight if preparing the night before).

 - Sear the marinted meat in a pan, along with the onions.
 Transfer to the slow cooker.

-- In another bowl, mix together the yogurt, coriander and chopped chilli and then gradually stir in the passata and water.
+- In another bowl, mix together the yogurt, coriander, sugar and chopped chilli and then gradually stir in the passata and water.
 This will ensure a smooth consistency.

 - Pour the sauce over the lamb and onions in the slow cooker, then add the bay, cardamon pods and cinnamon stick and ensure they are submerged in the sauce.
 Cook on low for 6 hours or high for 3.5 hours.